cloudfoundry/loggregator-release/README.md

 ### Consuming log and metric data

 The [NOAA Client](https://github.com/cloudfoundry/noaa) library, written in Golang, can be used by Go applications to consume app log data as well as the log + metrics firehose.
-If you wish to write your own client, please refer to the NOAA source and documentation.
+If you wish to write your own client application using this library, please refer to the NOAA source and documentation.

+Multiple subscribers may connect to the firehose endpoint, each with a unique subscription_id.
+Each subscriber (in practice, a pool of clients with a common subscription_id) receives the entire stream.
+For each subscription_id, all data will be distributed evenly among that subscriber's client pool.

 ### Development